awainverse/mc2022-Lean/sources/day1.rst.txt

 Let us parse the above statement.
 (Lean ignores multiple whitespaces, tabs, and new lines.
-You could theoretically write the entire code in a single line but then we can never be friends.)
+You could theoretically write the entire code in a single line.
+Please don't.)

 * ``fermats_last_theorem`` is the name of the theorem.
 * ``(n : ℕ)`` and ``(n_gt_2 : n > 2)`` are the two *hypotheses*.
   The former says ``n`` is a natural number and the latter says that ``n_gt_2`` is a proof of ``n > 2``.
 * ``:`` is the delimiter between hypotheses and targets
 * ``¬ (∃ x y z : ℕ, (x^n + y^n = z^n) ∧ (x ≠ 0) ∧ (y ≠ 0) ∧ (z ≠ 0))`` is the *target* of the theorem.
+  We'll learn all these symbols soon.
 * ``:= begin ... end`` contains the proof.
 When you start your proof, Lean opens up a goal window  for you to keep track of hypotheses and targets.
   **Your goal is to produce a term that has the type of the target**.